 History, important areas and more

 Cancun is such a young city, that I can actually say I’ve lived through practically half its history.
-International, multicultural, touristic and paradisiac are words frequently used to describe Cancun, which sound pretty reasonable taking into account that 50 years ago, people from all over Mexico and the world came into this sea of wonders and opportunities in search of turning it into a city.
+International, multicultural, touristic and paradisiac are words frequently used to describe Cancun.
+All these sound pretty reasonable, considering that 50 years ago, people from all over the world came into this sea of wonders and opportunities in search of turning it into a city.

 Cancun’s history goes further, further back…

 You must first know that Cancun was founded as a city only just 50 years ago (1970), however, traces and vestiges of civilization go back to pre-Hispanic ages.
-Some say that this area was more of a place of pilgrimage or commerce surveillance.
-These vestiges correspond to the Maya civilization in its Classic and Postclassic period.
+Some say that this area was more of a place of pilgrimage or commerce surveillance rather than actual settlements.
+What we do know, is that these vestiges correspond to the Maya civilization in its Classic and Postclassic period.

-Further along, in 1517, the area was toured by Francisco Hernández de Córdoba, and as a geographical reference, it appears on the 1776 maps by Juan de Dios González.
-References to these ancient traces of civilization can also be found on US captain Richard Owen Smith’s travel notes from his tour along the Caribbean on the XIX century.
+A little later along, in 1517, the area was toured by Francisco Hernández de Córdoba.
+It’s first appearance as a geographical reference though, dates back to the 1776 maps by Juan de Dios González.
+Other hints to these ancient traces of civilization can be found on US captain Richard Owen Smith’s travel notes from his tour along the Caribbean on the XIX century.
 Likewise, we can find clues of Cancun’s history in varied explorer and sailor notes from very old ages.

 You may also enjoy: ALL THE ARCHAEOLOGICAL SITES YOU CAN VISIT IN CANCUN AND RIVIERA MAYA